arno-di-loreto/apihandyman.io/_posts/2015-12-22-a-quest-for-simplicity-api-days-london-2015.md

 Right after REST Fest, I had the honor to give my first keynote at the first edition of [API Days London](http://london.apidays.io/) in September 2015.

-Join me in a *quest for simplicity* from an imaginary bank's IS depth to its API's heights.
+Join me in a *quest for simplicity* from an imaginary bank's IS depth to its API's heights.<!--more-->

 > It's time to take the API matter seriously